tytydraco/yessleep/out/A_new_me_A_better_me.md

 It was an uncomfortable hissing noise, like a man struggling to breathe.
 I could hear it clearly.
 It turned something in my stomach, worse than any nervousness I’d ever felt.
 It made my heart pound, making me think I was having some kind of attack.
 As I gasped for breath, the feeling subsided, leaving me with a pounding pulse surging behind my ears; coloring my cheeks a bright red.
-I grasped the flip comb in my pocket, took a deep breath, and started walking.
+I grasped the switchblade comb in my pocket, took a deep breath, and started walking.
 It was 7:50pm.
 I was a bit early, but it was fine.

 I walked up the stairs, only to see that Keiko’s apartment door was slightly ajar.
 The auto-lock must’ve failed.
 I peeked inside, but it was dark.